jasoryeh/conductor/README.md

 1. File
 2. Folder

-##### File object configuration
+##### File/Folder Object configuration
-Key: File name and extension (e.g. `filename.ext`, `document.pdf`, `test.txt`)
+Key: File name and extension (e.g. `filename.ext`, `document.pdf`, `test.txt`, `some_directory`)

 Value:
 - `type`: `file`
-- `content`: json object
+- `plugins`: `[ { "type": "plugin_type", "plugin_config_option1": ..., ..., "plugin_config_optionN": ...,  } ]`
-  - `plugins`: string (if one plugin) or array (if more than one plugin) or undefined/null/empty array (if no plugins)
+- `content`:
-  - `<plugin>_<value>`: plugin-dependent
+  - `JSON Object` for folders

-##### Folder object configuration
+    - Where the key is the file name, and the value is another File Object from this definition
-Same as File object configuration, but objects in `content` are treated as file objects.
-Using folder objects one can create folders and file within a folder.
+  - `JSON Array` of strings for files that are text-only, binary files are not supported at this moment

-A difference between file and folder object handling is that folder objects will always create their folder first and evaluate nested filesystem objects within them first before it runs itself.
+Folders differ from Files such that Folders will always apply the folder first before evaluating nested objects within them.